0916dhkim/vscode-devcontainer-tutorial/README.md

 workspace inside a dev container alongside with a postgres service.

-This repository provides a really simple TODO API server in `app.js` file.
+This repository provides a super simple TODO API server in `app.js` file.
 Start the server and try it yourself!

 ```bash